Past Events

 Region 10 Technical School, Brunswick ME.

-SWE Maine volunteers share their love of engineering with Girl Scouts of Maine.
-Cadette Girl Scouts (and some responsible Juniors) will get to reverse engineer broken household items.
+SWE Maine volunteers shared their love of engineering with Girl Scouts of Maine.
+Cadette Girl Scouts (and some responsible Juniors) got to reverse engineer broken household items.

 Augusta Area